zigbee2mqtt/hassio-zigbee2mqtt/README.md

 - Depending on your configuration, the MQTT server URL will need to include the port, typically `1883` or `8883` for SSL communications.
 For example, `mqtt://homeassistant:1883`.
 - To find out which serial ports you have exposed go to **Hass.io > System > Host system > Show Hardware**

+##### Modifying zigbee2mqtt's `configuration.yaml`
+In some cases, you may wish to modify zigbee2mqtt's `configuration.yaml` file directly (for example, to add or modify device specific configuration](https://github.com/Koenkk/zigbee2mqtt/wiki/Device-specific-configuration)).
+The `configuration.yaml` file used by this add-on can be modified within the data directory specified via the add-on configuration (see above).
+By default, therefore, the configuration file is saved to `/share/zigbee2mqtt/configuration.yaml` on your Hass.io host.
+Suggested ways to edit your `configuration.yaml` file include the official [Samba share](https://www.home-assistant.io/addons/samba/) add-on and the [official](https://www.home-assistant.io/addons/ssh/) or [community SSH add-ons](https://github.com/hassio-addons/addon-ssh).

 ### Pairing

 The suggested way to pair your devices is to enable zigbee2mqtt's `permit_join` option from within Home Assistant using MQTT rather than through the add-on's User Interface.
 Below is an example configuration that will allow you to enable and disable device pairing from the Home Assistant front end: